christopheraue/christopheraue.net/design/_posts/2014-02-20-centering-inline-block-with-vertical-align-middle.md

 This approach has a few advantages:

 - You don't need to know the dimensions of the elements to be centered.
-- The CSS doesn't need to know the the size of the center-area and can be reused for all center-area sizes.
+- The CSS doesn't need to know the the size of the `.center-area`.
-- The height of the container can be defined by its content which can change dynamically.
+- The height of the `.container` can be defined by its content which can change dynamically.
-- It works for block and inline elements alike since you explicitly set the `display` property.
 - It's markup is relatively clean.
-Only one helper element (the center-area) is required.
+Only one helper element (the `.center-area`) is required.
 - It is able to vertically align more than one element next to each other.
 - It is supported across all browsers.